 Local employment plans

 Peel Energy ensures it employs local labour, suppliers and subcontractors wherever possible across all projects.
 This ‘local first’ approach is common for all of our projects and helps to ensure that the local economy derives some immediate benefits once a project starts.
 During the construction of our Frodsham Wind Farm we have spent almost £1.0m with local suppliers.

 Community benefit funds

 “Community benefits offer a rare opportunity for the local community to access resources, including long-term, reliable and flexible funding to directly enhance their local economy, society and environment.
 These resources also offer an opportunity to gain access to and leverage for funding from other sources.”
 (DECC, Oct 2014 Community Benefits from Onshore Wind Developments)

-At Frodsham Wind Farm, for example, we provide £120,000 every year that the wind farm operates for the local community.
+At Frodsham Wind Farm, we provide £120,000 every year that the wind farm operates for the local community.
 Over the life of Frodsham Wind Farm this will amount to £3,000,000.
 The contributions from FWF will be index-linked and are entirely independent of the energy generated by the wind farm.

 Habitat management plans